fde-capu/Computor-v1/README.md

 fde-capu @ 42sp

 See `subject.md` for the project instructions.
 `tests.sh` tests for exception cases and scrambled inputs.
+Use `make t1`.
-`permutations.py` tests for factors positive, negative, zero, and empty, in all permutations, for random integers and floats:
+`permutations.py` (`make t2`) tests for factors positive, negative, zero, and empty, in all permutations, for random integers and floats:
 ```
 | a | b | c | Example           |
 |---|---|---|-------------------|